XHosi/DiscordAlwaysWrite/README.md

 this kinda breaks discord TOS so use at your own risk.

+# Requirements
+- .NET 8 (or later) runtime installed on your system.

-# how to use?
+# How to Use
-download the App folder
-run DAPI.exe
-insert your discord key
-insert channelID in which you want to be constantly typing in if console says "writing..." it means it should work
+1. Download the 'App' folder.
+2. Run 'DAPI.exe'.
+3. Enter your Discord token when prompted.
+4. Enter the Channel ID where you want the constant typing.
+5. If the console displays "writing...", it indicates the application is functioning.